PedestrianDynamics/dashboard/README.md

 ## Todo

 - [ ] Congestion (histogram)
-- [ ] split file Utilities into plot-functions and utilities
+- [X] split file Utilities into plot-functions and utilities
-- [ ] Number of agents in geometry over time
+- [X] Number of agents in geometry over time
-- [ ] Social distancing analysis (QIancheng's paper)
+- [ ] Social distancing analysis (Qiancheng's paper)
-- [ ] Use forms to avoid running everything at once!
+- [X] Use forms to avoid running everything at once!